 If you have experienced complications from a mesh device or surgery you have legal options.

-Other side effects of transvaginal mesh include:
+Other complications and side effects of vaginal mesh implants can include:

 - Vaginal scarring

 - Vaginal discharge